-Acute kidney injury can also occur from pregnancy complications, such as eclampsia and pre-eclampsia, or related HELLP Syndrome.
+Pregnancy complications, such as eclampsia and pre-eclampsia, or related HELLP Syndrome

 Marathon runners and other athletes who don't drink enough fluids while competing in long-distance endurance events may suffer acute renal failure due to a sudden breakdown of muscle tissue.
 This muscle breakdown releases a chemical called myoglobin that can damage the kidneys.